-Have access to at least parking spaces under the buildings and on the streets within the Redeveloped Clarendon Hill which will be shared with other public housing residents.
+Have access to at least 113 parking spaces under the buildings and on the streets within the Redeveloped Clarendon Hill which will be shared with other public housing residents.

-The Development Team anticipates 54 project-based Section 8 vouchers will be utilized for the 216 public housing units at the Re-Developed Clarendon Hill.
-The owner (s) of Buildings C, D, and E and Gates Residential (as to the 25 affordable units in Buildings A and B) will (1) maintain a joint wait list for applicants (which may be the SHA’s state family public housing list) and (2) will move Section 8 subsidies to different units as necessary to accommodate a non-eligible (based on immigration, income, or student status) or mixed immigrant applicant for the Section 8 program reaching the top of the wait list.
-The SHA also anticipates that of the 216 public housing units will have federal low income housing tax credits.
+Subject to an award from the Somerville Housing Authority, the Development Team may utilize 54 project-based Section 8 vouchers for the 216 public housing units at the Re-Developed Clarendon Hill.
+If awarded, the owner (s) of Buildings C, D, E and the townhouses will fill vacancies at the property by accessing the SHA’s waitlists for the project.
+Gate Residential (as to the 15 affordable units in Buildings A and B) will also access the SHA’s waitlist to fill the 15 replacement housing units that they are building.
+Upon re-tenancy, the SHA will allow the Affected Residents the right to opt out of a Section 8 project based voucher unit where it would significantly increase their rent over what is due under the state public housing program.
+The Development team shall share a copy of its draft Tenant Selection Plan (once drafted) prior to its finalization and shall allow an opportunity for CRU and CASLS to comment on the same.

+The SHA also anticipates that 201 of the 216 public housing units will have federal low income housing tax credits.
 If an applicant at the top of the wait list does not meet the income or student requirements for tax credits, the applicant will be offered the next appropriately sized unit that does not have tax credits.

 III.
 RELOCATION ASSISTANCE